Cybersecurity

 Operational Technology Cyber Security Incident Response Team

 The Operational Technology Cyber Security Incident Response Team (CSIRT) capability is based on Woodside’s mature Information Technology CSIRT model and continues to be extended with the intent to be able to detect and respond rapidly, effectively and consistently to cyber incidents across our Operational Technology environment.
 The Operational CSIRT provided support to Australian asset turnaround activities, to increase the security of our assets.
-Importantly, they are given the same priority as the assets’ traditional emergency response capabilities in the event of a cyber event.
+The CSIRT are given the same priority as the assets’ traditional emergency response capabilities in the event of a cyber event.

 Cyber awareness

-Organisation wide events for Cybersecurity Awareness Month in October highlighted emerging digital threats and promoted four key cyber practices our workforce could take into their personal digital lives to uplift security.
+Organisation wide events for Cybersecurity Awareness Month in October highlighted emerging digital threats and promoted key cyber practices our workforce could take into their personal digital lives to uplift security.

-Woodside’s Audit & Risk Committee of the Board has direct oversight of cybersecurity matters including evolving risk and business considerations.
+Woodside’s Audit & Risk Committee of the Board has oversight of cybersecurity matters including evolving risk and business considerations.